 “I think I’ve got it,” Tex yelled up out from the machine’s interior.

 I only heard part of what he said, between bursts from the gun and my diminished hearing.
-I’d forgotten to plug my ears, and the 30.06 rounds were louder than 7.62, or the sharp cracks of M-16 fire.
+Thank goodness I plugged my ears as the 30.06 rounds were louder than 7.62, or the sharp cracks of M-16 fire.

-I reloaded the Browning, but took a few seconds slumped down between the two thick steel doors at the back of the Ontos to reach in and get my dirty rag pieces from my pocket.
-I felt the comforting pack of morphine, what I had left of it, in the same pocket.
-I stuck my makeshift ear plugs in, and laid another band of ammo across the breech of the gun.
+I reloaded the Browning.
+I felt the comforting pack of morphine, what I had left of it, in my pocket.
+Then I laid another band of ammo across the breech of the gun.
 If we had any 106 rounds in our guns, and if Tex got them working, I didn’t want to be deaf for days.
-In training the sergeant instructor of the tripod mounted gun set it off with a laugh in front of a whole class of officer candidates, while he had ear protectors on.
+In training, the sergeant instructor of the tripod mounted gun set it off with a laugh in front of a whole class of officer candidates, while he had ear protectors on.
 The external explosion of hot gases that drove the recoilless round blew out with incredible noise and flame.
 I wasn’t even sure my position, a bit forward of the gun’s exploding vents, was angled far enough away to keep me safe.
 But I had no choice.
-I pulled the operating lever back twice, and aimed at the side of the hill again.
+I pulled the operating lever back twice and aimed at the side of the hill again.

 “Did you fire all six?”
 I yelled downward through the back hatch.